Vahor/n8n-kit/packages/n8n-cli/README.md

 ### import

-> **⚠️ Warning**:
 > [!WARNING]
-> This command is very experimental and may produce incomplete or incorrect TypeScript code.
+> This command is very experimental and may produce incomplete or incorrect TypeScript code.\
-> But you can still use it as a starting point for your own workflows.
+> It's only intended for use as a starting point for your own workflows.

 Generate TypeScript code from existing n8n workflows.